alexn0320/Basic-Image-Processing/README.md

 # imgp_remake
-A remake for the basic image editor (imgp) made in C.\n The main purpose for the remake is to fix a lot certain issues, add more functionality and merge the functions that were made for different file formats (RGB, RGBA, etc)
+A remake for the basic image editor (imgp) made in C.
+The main purpose for the remake is to fix a lot certain issues, add more functionality and merge the functions that were made for different file formats (RGB, RGBA, etc)